 Upon admission, the Associate Dean for Academic Affairs will review a transfer student’s academic record to determine (1) how much credit for the student’s prior law school course work will be accepted and applied toward the USF degree, and (2) what USF degree requirements must be completed by the student after his or her matriculation at USF.
 No more than 30 units of transfer credit may be applied to the USF degree.

 To determine whether course credit will be granted the Associate Dean evaluates the strength of the student’s academic achievement in each course previously taken.
 To determine whether USF degree requirements are satisfied the Associate Dean assesses the substantive content of each previously taken course to determine if it is substantially similar to the content of a comparable course required for the degree by USF.
 In no event will transfer credit be granted for any course in which the student received a grade below “C” or its equivalent.
+Grades from your prior law school will NOT be included in your USF School of Law transcript nor will they be calculated into your cumulative grade point average at USF.

 In addition to the standard admission requirements, applicants for admission with advanced standing must submit: